sruffner/XSort/xsort/assets/edits.md

 ### Editing a unit's label
 You may specify a descriptive label for any unit in the units table.
-To edit the label, simply double-click on the corresponding cell under the "Label" column in the table and edit the label string "in place".
+To edit the label, simply double-click on the corresponding cell under the **Label** column in the table and edit the label string "in place".
 The label may be up to 25 characters in length (any leading and trailing whitespace is removed) and cannot contain any commas.

 ### Delete